The Montana Safety and Health Bureau Mine Section provides scheduled mine safety training only.

 The Montana Department of Labor and Industry's Safety and Health Bureau offers instructor classes to individuals seeking to becoming a certified MSHA instructor.
 This course is an important step in becoming an effective mine trainer and is designed to do just that.
 Taught by a MSHA designated instructor, the class meets the requirements of 30 CFR 48.3 h1.

 All prospective instructors must be pre-approved by the MSHA District Manager.
-Listed below is the contact info for your district Manager:
+Click on this link to review the revised criteria to become an instructor.

 For more information regarding Part 48 Instructor Training please contact the Rocky Mountain District.